Utah-CS3550-Fall-2023/assignments/hw3.md

 - Use templates to generate views from data
 - Modify data in response to form submissions

-The assignment is due Friday, 27 Sep before midnight.
+The assignment is due Friday, 27 Oct before midnight.
 The course's normal extension policy applies.
 Hand in your finished assignment by pushing it to your repository on Github.